aws-samples/aws-service-catalog-tools-workshop/workshop/content/reInvent2019/400-task-4/_index.md

 ---

 ## The ask
-IAM role for self service
+Complex IAM role

 ## The plan
-_create a new portfolio for sharing and create a product in it_
+create role product

 {{% notice note %}}
 If you need help at any time please raise your hands in the air like you just don't care.